 Following where the first movie left off, Harry Potter and the Chamber of Secrets is set during Harry’s second year at Hogwarts.
 Like the first movie, there seems to be no escaping danger for poor Harry, from mysterious diaries, interfering House Elves, and peculiar attacks on students; his second year proves to be just as thrilling as his first.

-High fantasy: Lord of the Rings series release date
+High fantasy: Best Lord of the Rings characters

 The movie builds up the Wizarding World introduced in Harry Potter and the Philosopher’s Stone, giving audiences more lore and backstories for Hogwarts, its professors, and some insight into Lord Voldemort’s childhood.